siddhantladdha/analog_daddy/README.md

       PDK available to setup with Cadence for free.
 Instead, a derived data and plot of FreePDK45 will be shared here.
       The `GPDK45.npy` file will be slowly phased out from the test suite since it is useless with the smaller data points.
       However, its existence does not violate any licensing restrictions since this is derived data and and has smaller data points.
+- [ ] Interactive Web browser based dashboards.
+  - [ ] Basic plotting functionality.
+  - [ ] Diff mode where you are able to compare different devices and key params of those devices.

 ## Acknowledgements and Licensing